⚖️ Understanding The Law the Right Way | The Bell Rings — Psychological Legal Encounters (Chapter Two)

 Rights don’t activate in a vacuum.

-They activate in specific moments, and those moments are easy to miss when adrenaline is driving.
+They attach to specific moments — and those moments are easy to miss when adrenaline is driving.

 The first question that matters in any encounter is not: